 Gracie recently finished college at New York University and decided to move to Los Angeles to pursue an acting career.

-"She's 22, and on one hand, it's sad," Tim shared with Taste of Country, "but on the other hand to have the gumption to go out and chase your dreams ... it feels like we did a pretty good job."
+"She's 22, and on one hand, it's sad," Tim shared at the time with Taste of Country, "but on the other hand to have the gumption to go out and chase your dreams ... it feels like we did a pretty good job."

-When Tim joined the 22-year-old on a cross country road trip, he posted a video of them singing a Barbra Streisand song together.
+When Tim joined the 23-year-old on a cross country road trip, he posted a video of them on social media singing a Barbra Streisand song together.
 All we have to say is...wow.
 Gracie clearly has big things ahead of her!

 "PIPES!!!!!!......Dang, this girl can sing!
 Gracie and I having fun with Babs and Barry on our trip #chaseyourdreamsgirl"